Digilent Forum Guidelines

 3. No insulting other users.

 1. Search the Forum to see if your question has already been asked and be aware that the result you're looking for might not come up on the first try.

 2. When asking a question, please post a detailed description of what you are encountering.
 What are you attempting to do?
+What product and revision number of the product do you have?
 If you are getting an error, what is the error code and error message and at what point do you receive this message?
 What version of the software are you using and what OS do you have?
 What sort of troubleshooting steps have you taken so we don't recommend something that you have already tried?